-5.4.2 Address Breakpoint Registers (ABLR/ABLR1, ABHR/ABHR1)
+5.4.2 Address Breakpoint Registers (ABLR, ABHR)

-The address breakpoint low and high registers (ABLR, ABLR1, ABHR, and ABHR1), Figure 5-7, define regions in the processor's data address space that can be used as part of the trigger.
+The address breakpoint low and high registers (ABLR, ABHR), Figure 5-6, define regions in the processor's data address space that can be used as part of the trigger.
 These register values are compared with the address for each transfer on the processor's high-speed local bus.
+The trigger definition register (TDR) identifies the trigger as one of three cases:

-TDR determines if the trigger is in the address in ABLR or either inside or outside of the range bound by ABLR and ABHR.
-XTDR determines the same for ABLR1 and ABHR1.
+- 1. identically the value in ABLR

+- 2. inside the range bound by ABLR and ABHR inclusive

+- 3. outside that same range